ordinals/ord/docs/src/guides/ordinal-hunting.md

 *This guide is out of date.
 Since it was written, the `ord` binary was changed to only build the full ordinal index when the `--ordinal-index` flag is supplied.
-Additionally, `ord` now has built-in wallet that wraps a Bitcoin Core wallet.
+Additionally, `ord` now has a built-in wallet that wraps a Bitcoin Core wallet.
 See `ord wallet --help`.*

 Ordinal hunting is difficult but rewarding.
 The feeling of owning a wallet full of UTXOs, redolent with the scent of rare and exotic sats, is beyond compare.